CodingEDI/CodingEDI.github.io/content/gallery/sian.md

 ### Data Maturity – A Fruitful Journey for the Not-for-Profit Sector

 Data Orchard works collaboratively with others to build the data capabilities of the not-for-profit sector.
-Since 2015 they have researching data maturity and openly sharing their knowledge and resources.
+Since 2015 they have been researching the data maturity of organisations and openly sharing their knowledge and resources.
 Their free online data maturity assessment tool launched in October 2019 and has been used by hundreds of non-governmental, public sector, universities and commercial organisations.